S-Vermeer/S-Vermeer.github.io/Progress Reports/Week 9.md

 On Wednesday I worked a little bit on implementing the models into the AR application, I had my 'comeback day' presentation and had a knowledge sharing session.
 In the afternoon was the career day where I was representing the Lectorate together with Teague, Dennis and Tessa.

 ##### Thursday
 On thursday I got to working on trying to interact between the slider in the AR page and the animation in the Aframe, I also got back my feedback form from Simona with extremely positive feedback.
+In the afternoon I worked on updating my portfolio.

 ##### Friday
-{xxxx}
+In the morning I worked on making my AR page interact with my Iframe animations.
+This took a bit of figuring out, but eventually I got it working.
+After that, I attempted to make a request to the API through javascript, to no avail.